openstack/openstack-manuals/doc/arch-design-draft/source/operator-requirements-network-design.rst

 To segregate traffic, allow applications to create a private tenant network for database and storage network traffic.
-Use a public network for services that require direct client access from the internet.
+Use a public network for services that require direct client access from the Internet.
 Upon segregating the traffic, consider quality of service (QoS) and security to ensure each network has the required level of service.